samuelvanderwaal/metaboss/docs-src/src/transfer.md

 **Amount**

-For non-fungible types such as `NonFungible` and `ProgrammableNonFungible`, the amount can only be `1` and that is the default value for the CLI argument in not specified.
+For non-fungible types such as `NonFungible` and `ProgrammableNonFungible`, the amount can only be `1` and that is the default value for the CLI argument if not specified.

 For fungible types, specify the amount to be transferred with `--amount <number>`.